sean9999/GoFunctional/README.md

 ## Functional.Slice

 Provides certain methods common to Functional Programming for operating on slices.
-The methods are chainable
+Methods that return a slice are chainable.

-- Slice.map() - takes a function that maps over every element, returning a transformed slice
+- Slice.Map() - takes a function that maps over every element, returning a transformed slice (chainable)
-- Slice.filter() - takes a function that filters a slice to a smaller subset
+- Slice.Filter() - takes a function that filters a slice to a smaller subset (chainable)
-- Slice.includes() - returns true if a value was found in the slice
+- Slice.Includes() - returns true if a value was found in the slice
-- Slice.some() - takes a function that returns a boolean.
+- Slice.Some() - takes a function that returns a boolean.
 Returns true early if the function returned true once
-- Slice.every() - takes a function that returns a boolean.
+- Slice.Every() - takes a function that returns a boolean.
 Returns false early if the function returned false once
-- Slice.Underlying() - returns the underlying slice
+- Slice.ToSlice() - returns the underlying slice
+- Slice.Reduce() - takes a function that behaves like an accumulator, returning a single value
+- Slice.Sort() - takes a function that sorts the slice, and returns the sorted slice (chainable)